iMPACT-erosion/iMPACT-erosion/README.md

 3. iMPACT-Explore
 The iMPACT-explore is a set of Notebooks explaining and implementing the necessary tasks to simulate and explore a soil erosion system under different conditions and scenarios, to evaluate the efficiency of mitigation strategies and identify the most influential factors.

+### Acknowledgements
+This project is funded by the European Research Executive Agency (REA) under the HORIZON-MSCA-2021-PF-01 grant agreement 101062258